lauraalexandria/movie_recommendation_chat/README.md

    - **🤝 Hybrid Search**: Combines both approaches
    - *All movie plots are converted into numerical vectors (embeddings)*

+> **🔍 What are embeddings?** They're numerical representations of text that capture semantic meaning, allowing computers to understand relationships between words and concepts!

 2. **🎯 Query Processing**
    - User request is transformed into the same vector space
    - TOP_K most similar movies are retrieved using similarity metrics